Planning & Zoning

 The City of DeKalb’s Unified Development Ordinance ("UDO") acts to promote the health, safety, and general welfare of the residents of the City of DeKalb through zoning regulation.
 Zoning regulation is important for the City of DeKalb for many reasons:

 - To put land to the use for which it is best suited.
-Some land is best used for commercial development due to its proximity to major thoroughfares, some land is appropriate for industrial park development, and others are best left open or used for farming due to proximity to a flood plain.
+Some land is best used for commercial development due to its proximity to major thoroughfares, some land is appropriate for industrial park development, and others are best left open due to proximity to a flood plain.

 - To assist in planning for future developments and considers economic and social factors as well as physical characteristics of the land.
 The needs and characteristics of the entire region as well as the immediate area are considered as well.